Image Credit – Glamorgan Cricket Archives.

 The College Ground proved to be a hunting ground for the young batsman two years later, as he made a career-best 161 against Middlesex.
 By this time, he had commenced his training as an engineer under the tutelage of Tom Hurry Riches, the superintendent of the locomotive department of the Taff Vale Railway, based in Cardiff and himself an enthusiastic cricketer who in 1880 played for Cardiff against the United South of England.

-In 1892 William became a junior lecturer at Cardiff University – a decision which brought to an end his first-class career with Gloucestershire, but the resumption of his association with the Cardiff club plus a brief return to county cricket in 1895 as he appeared in all four of Glamorgan’s inter-county games, plus the matches against the MCC and Vernon Hill’s XI.
+In 1887 William had returned to the West Country to commence a doctorate at Bristol University, and in September 1890 he was appointed as an assistant professor of engineering at Cardiff University on a salary of £120 per annum.
+His research and teaching duties brought to an end to his first-class career with Gloucestershire, but it did allow him to resume his association with the Cardiff CC, besides making a brief return to county cricket in 1895 as he appeared in all four of Glamorgan’s inter-county games, plus the matches against the MCC and Vernon Hill’s XI.

 It proved to be William’s only summer with the Welsh county following his appointment as Head of the Mechanical Engineering department at the South Western Polytechnic, Chelsea.
 Professional Pullen then moved to Lancashire following his promotion to Senior Inspector of the county’s Technological Branch of the Board of Education.
 During these years, he also co-authored several books on engineering, besides being an examiner at the City and Guilds of London Institute.
 In 1926 William retired from teaching and examining and moved to live in Southampton, coincidentally the town where his county cricket career had begun as a teenager back in 1881.